woodruffr4/MineSweeper/README.md

-Minesweeper minigame coded in C++ using the SFML Library
+Minesweeper minigame utilizing the Simple and Fast Multimedia Library (SFML)